Romance. Courtship. Marriage. Divorce. How will we ever figure out what makes a relationship work, and what kills it?

 Independence, Co-Dependence, Intimacy

-I certainly see the point.
+I see the point in time apart — at least some time apart.
 But then, I’m an independent person by nature and by circumstance.
-I am immediately wary of someone who has no interests or friends outside of me – or in any relationship.
+I am immediately wary of someone who has no interests or friends outside of me — or in any relationship.
 That sort of emotional dependency doesn’t bode well for the long haul, because I don’t want to be someone’s “everything.”

 I also thrive on differences, and even a bit of mystery.
 Know everything about my partner?
 Every story?
 No surprises?
 Then I’m restless.
 I’m feeling constricted.
 I want something more – including my freedom.

 All of this leads me to agree – in principle – with what this writer has to say about time apart allowing for appreciating each other.
 And I don’t find that this compromises intimacy – which is something else again or, as defined by Dictionary.com (paraphrased):

 a close, familiar, and usually affectionate or loving personal relationship with another person or group; a close association with or detailed knowledge / understanding of a place, subject, etc.